wallix/redemption/docs/manual_to_redemption.rst

 They are very useful for the developper too, because they show parts of the code in use thus indicating how to use it and what they should do.

-As you may have guessed, unit tests are put in tests/ and it's subdirectories and functional tests in ftests.
+As you may have guessed, unit tests are put in tests/ and it's subdirectories.

 We are currently working on providing some coverage data for the project using gcov.
 To have a clear view of wich parts are or aren't tested.